-Find more details and information in my blog post, Sinking Fund Categories – COMING SOON.
+Find more details and information in my blog post, Sinking Fund Categories!

 How to Calculate a Sinking Fund

-You don’t need a fancy Sinking Fund Calculator do the accounting for Sinking Funds.
+You don’t need a fancy Sinking Fund Calculator do the accounting for Sinking Funds that are part of your personal finance.
 It’s a simple formula that is easy to calculate.

 Formula of Sinking Fund Based on Goal and Time